gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/Set-AIPScannerConfiguration.md

 For these files, they are classified and protected (or have protection removed), according to the label configuration.

-### Example 3: Configure the Azure Information Protection scanner to scan and label all files one time,and log all files
+### Example 3: Configure the Azure Information Protection scanner to scan and label all files one time, and log all files
 ```
 PS C:\> Set-AIPScannerConfiguration -ScanMode Enforce -Schedule OneTime -ReportLevel Debug -Type Full